Trusted by NASA, NIH, DHCS, Fiserv, Uber. US-based UX research agency built for healthcare, government, and regulated-industry products.

 Our team

-Fuselab's UX research team is led by Marc Caposino, CEO and Founder, who has directed research engagements for NASA, Fiserv, DHCS, NIH, and Uber across more than 15 years in enterprise UX.
-The senior research staff includes practitioners with experience across healthcare, government, fintech, and AI interface design, reporting directly to Marc on every engagement.
+Fuselab's UX research work is led by Marc Caposino, CEO and Founder, who has directed research engagements for the NIH, the California Department of Health Care Services, ClyHealth, Fiserv, and NASA across 20 years in regulated-industry UX.
+The senior team brings specialized backgrounds in healthcare, government, fintech, and AI interface design.

 Don't Listen to Us, Read What Our Clients Are Saying.